HSLdevcom/hfp-loader/README.md

 ## Current state

-The app runs on a local computer as a Node script.
+The app runs on a computer as a Node script.
 The date is provided as the first command line argument.

 First install all dependencies: